Ben Blankenship: Post-collegiate

 After graduating from Minnesota, he moved to Colorado and worked for a friend's excavation company.
 However, he traveled to London to watch a friend participate in the 2012 Summer Olympics, and became interested in returning to running after he felt his injuries were gone.
 He subsequently moved to Washington, D.C., where he lived for a year.
-After working out consistently for the first time in college, he won the 2013 Crystal City Twilighter, a 5K road race, in 15:10.
+After working out consistently for the first time since college, he won the 2013 Crystal City Twilighter, a 5K road race, in 15:10.
 His agent, Stephen Haas, worked to convince Oregon Track Club to invite Blankenship to train professionally in Eugene, and eventually Blankenship accepted the offer.

 Both his best 1500 meters and mile personal track records have been set indoors, his 3:53.13 mile set while finishing second in a world class field at the New Balance Indoor Grand Prix in 2015 ranks as the #8 time by an American.
 His road mile personal best of 3:52.7, set while winning the "Minnesota Mile" is the fastest mile in Minnesota state history.

 At the 2015 IAAF World Relays Blankenship put the weight of his team on his shoulders at the end of the distance medley relay.
 While he received the baton in first place, similar to a move in track cycling strategy, he immediately conceded the lead to Kenyan Timothy Cheruiyot, who in turn broke contact and attempted to run away with the race.
 Blankenship's even paced lack of aggression also let the Australian team anchor by Collis Birmingham back into contention.
 When Cheruiyot paid the price for his front running, Blankenship passed the tiring Cheruiyot.
 But Cheruiyot was not broken and stayed with in contact all the way to the final straightaway where Blankenship's speed put the race away.
 With the oddly strategic ending, the 0.06 of a second improvement on the existing world record by a Kenyan team in 2006 was more of an accident than a plan.